fuenwang/CVFX-HW5/README.md

 |--------------------|----------------------|
 |<img src='ttt2.gif'>|<img src='ttt3.gif'>|

-We can see that more images we use, we can see sourrending effect more obviously.
+We can see that the more images we use, the more obvious sourrending effect we can see.

 ## 4.Exploit creativity to add some image processing to enhance effect (PhotoShop)